Absolute Continuity of Self Similar Measures: Introduction

-Bernoulli convolutions are the most well studied examples of self-similar measures which are an important object in fractal geometry.
-We will dsicuss these further in Section \ref{litreview}.
-Despite much effort it is still not known for which $\lambda$ the Bernoulli convolution with parameter $\lambda$ is absolutely continuous.
+Bernoulli convolutions are the most well studied examples of self-similar measures which are important objects in fractal geometry.
+We discuss these further in Section \ref{section:lit_review}.
+Despite much effort, it is still not known for which $\lambda$ the measure $\mu_{\lambda}$ is absolutely continuous.
 The results of this paper contribute towards answering this question.